scanback/Publications/legitimacy/index.md

 - vimeo.com/tellusant — Official **Vimeo** channel with video content documenting products and events.
 [Tellusant on Vimeo](https://vimeo/tellusant.com)

-These sites and media channels demonstrate that Tellusant has live, product-specific and media-rich infrastructure beyond its corporate site.
+"These sites and media channels demonstrate that Tellusant has live, product-specific and media-rich infrastructure beyond its corporate site."

 ## 7. Assessment
 - **Formality**: Tellusant is a registered U.S. entity with USPTO trademark and corporate address.